Kris Tschetter

-Amateur career
+Early life and amateur career

-Tschetter was born in Detroit, Michigan.
-As an amateur, she won the 1983 American Junior Golf Association Tournament of Champions and was a four-time winner of the South Dakota State Women's Amateur Championship (1983–86).
+In 1964, Tschetter was born in Detroit, Michigan.

+As an amateur, she won the 1983 American Junior Golf Association Tournament of Champions and was a four-time consecutive winner of the South Dakota State Women's Amateur Championship (1983–86).
 In 1984, she qualified for the U.S. Women's Open and the following year was a quarterfinalist at the Trans-National.

-Tschetter attended Texas Christian University graduating in 1987 as a Radio, Television and Film Major.
+In 1987, Tschetter attended Texas Christian University (TCU) graduating as a Radio, Television, and Film Major.
 She was a three-time member of the All-Southwest Conference Team.

 Tschetter, as a freshman, was a member of Shady Oaks Golf Club in Fort Worth where she developed a relationship with the late Ben Hogan.
 Tschetter one day convinced Hogan to play nine holes of golf with two of her teammates from TCU.
 He duck-hooked the first tee shot but finished at even par.
 This, according to Tschetter, is the last time that Hogan ever played golf.
 They remained friends until his death in 1997.
 Tschetter has written a book called Mr. Hogan, the Man I Knew: An LPGA Player Looks Back on an Amazing Friendship and Lessons She Learned from Golf's Greatest Legend recounting her times with Hogan.